-Suffolk Coastal Quality of Place Awards: Highly Commended Design (Residential) Category
+Suffolk Coastal Quality of Place Awards 2013: Highly Commended Design (Residential) Category

-An exciting contemporary replacement dwelling, appropriate for this importation riverside site.
-The proposal takes into consideration the form of the neighboring commercial workshop buildings, which give the riverside a marine industrial style; as a result the proportions and architectural style of Rivercote is closer to a commercial form rather than that of a traditional house.
+An exciting contemporary replacement dwelling, appropriate for this important riverside site.
+The proposal takes into consideration the form of the neighbouring commercial workshop buildings, which collectively give the riverside a marine industrial style.
+As such the proportions and architectural style of Rivercote is more akin to that of a commercial building than that of a traditional house.

 The design combines elements of building that relate to the scale and nature of its environment.
-The major element overlooking the river is a simple combination of low pitched metal roof, glass high level walls and a solid brick plinth with a modern smooth, high quality finish.
+The main element overlooking the river is a simple combination of low-pitched metal roof, glass high level walls and a solid brick plinth with a modern smooth, high quality finish.

 The lighting at night provides an atmospheric sense of place, with the colours reflecting in the pool enhancing the unique relationship this dwelling has with water and the Woodbridge quayside area.

-In order to mitigate the damage from potential flooding, the habitable accommodation is set off a raised brick plinth resulting in the dwelling having a distinctive character, echoing that of a yacht club or industrial waterfront architecture.
+In order to mitigate the risk posed from potential flooding the habitable accommodation is set off the raised brick plinth which helps to give the dwelling its strong and distinctive character.

-In addition to the form of the front section, there is a metal, glass and stained timber veranda system with raked steel props to reflect the marine character.
+In addition to the form of the front section, there is a metal, glass and stained timber veranda system with raked steel props to reflect the marine character found within the vicinity.

 The interior boats a vaulted ceiling exposed glu-lamniated beams in the main living space, maximising the height and fully allowing natural to seamlessly flow through the heart of the dwelling.